Normalization of Deviance: The Pathway to Disaster

 The Importance of Vigilance

 It’s critical that we learn from past disasters and fight Normalization of Deviance, personally and professionally.
-At Becht, we can help evaluate your plant to ensure that the right culture, procedures, and practices are in place to prevent deviant behaviors from becoming the norm.
+At Becht, we can help evaluate your plant to ensure that the right culture, procedures, and practices are in place to prevent deviant behaviors from becoming the norm, and can serve as legal expert witnesses.
 With over 1,000 professionals experienced in the refining and petrochemical industries, we stand ready to support your safety and operational goals.
 Contact our experts today to start a conversation.

 We wish to acknowledge the Center for Chemical Process Safety for input to this blog through the presentation “Lessons from the Columbia Disaster” at the Lyondell 2006 Worldwide Reliability Forum.